Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Introduction

 \section{Introduction}

-Since the conception of the first integrated circuit (IC), performance increase has been a relentless goal, with a continuous push of the laws of physics to achieve faster and denser ICs.
-For example, the largest commercial graphic processor unit available in 2021, \textit{Nvidia's GA100 Ampere}, contains 59 billion transistors.
-It is almost 26 million times larger than one of the first commercial microprocessors, \textit{Intel's 4004} with only 2250 transistors, launched in 1971.
-As the size of the transistors shrinks, the challenge to design and manufacture ICs increases significantly.
-The ever-increasing cost to build high-end semiconductor manufacturing facilities -- building a 3nm production line is estimated to cost \$15-20B \cite{Cost3nm} -- has made most design companies migrate to a fabless business model.
+\IEEEPARstart{T}{he} ever-increasing cost to build high-end semiconductor manufacturing facilities -- building a 3nm production line is estimated to cost \$15-20B \cite{Cost3nm} -- has made most design companies migrate to a fabless business model.
 In practice, fabless design houses can design and market integrated circuit (IC) solutions, but the actual IC fabrication is outsourced to a third party.

-The practice of outsourcing can potentially affect the trustworthiness of an IC as a foundry (or a \emph{rogue element} within the foundry) can manipulate the design for its own malicious purposes \cite{Guin2014}.
-Many fabrication-time threats have been studied recently, including overproduction, counterfeiting, reverse-engineering, and tampering \cite{outs_threats}.
+This practice can potentially affect the trustworthiness of an IC as a foundry (or a \emph{rogue element} within the foundry) can manipulate the design for malicious purposes \cite{Guin2014}.
+Many fabrication-time threats have been studied recently \cite{outs_threats}.
 For combating these threats, numerous techniques have been proposed for increasing the trustworthiness of an IC.
-Examples of these techniques are Split Manufacturing \cite{split_survey}, Logic Locking \cite{logic_1, logic_3} and IC Camouflaging \cite{cam_3}.
+Examples of these techniques are Split Manufacturing \cite{split_survey}, Logic Locking \cite{logic_1, logic_3, new_logic_1} and IC Camouflaging \cite{cam_3}.
 Unfortunately, the current state of these techniques makes them unsuitable for large-scale production of ICs, either because of practicality \cite{split_survey} and/or insufficient security guarantees \cite{eval_logic}.
 Thus, the current practices of a globalized supply chain leave the fabrication of ICs vulnerable to attacks.

 Tampering an otherwise trustworthy IC can be done by inserting malicious logic or modifying specific aspects of the manufacturing process \cite{Tehranipoor2010,Rostami2014}.
 These kinds of modifications are often referred to as hardware trojans (HTs).
 HTs are designed to leak confidential information, to disrupt a system's specific functionality, or even to destroy the entire system (referred to as time-bomb).
 Various types of HTs have been studied recently \cite{MolesSDT, LightTrojan, WLTrojan, HT_silicon, ParaFaultInj,A2AnaTrojan, AmpSDLCrypto, Ali2021, sct_param}, demonstrating the potential threat of this type of attack.